5argon/Minefield/README.md

 ### Subclass an attachable beacon component of that kind of label

-Next, declare a new class with that `enum` as a generic of either `NavigationBeacon<>` if it is intended to be clicked on by uGUI event system, or `LabelBeacon<>` for any `GameObject` you want to access or assert easily in the test.
+Next, declare a new class with that `enum` as a generic of either `NavigationBeacon<>` if it is intended to be clicked on by uGUI event system, or `LabelBeacon<>` for any `GameObject` you just want to access or assert easily in the test but not for clicking.
 You should gain a serializable `enum` field of your type which shows up in editor.
 Remember to put them in a separated file as per Unity's attachable script rule, so they each get their own `meta` and GUID.

 ```csharp
 using E7.Minefield;